- What is Time to Inbox?

 For now, the short answer is that you can’t.
 While it’s very common for email service providers to measure and record the time to inbox, none (other than Postmark, of course) are sharing how long it takes for emails to get to the inbox.
 Rest assured, we’re very confident sharing these numbers because we know where we stand against other email service providers.
 Since we focus exclusively on transactional email, we have a distinct reputation advantage that helps ensure our emails get to inboxes incredibly quickly, especially when compared to providers who also offer bulk marketing email capabilities.

 - Will all customers see delivery rates this good in practice?

 Absolutely.
 Great delivery is included for all of our customers, free or high volume.
 We don’t think that great delivery should be an add-on or up-charge, and we stand behind our email delivery on both our shared and dedicated IP addresses.

-- What different status icons and colors mean?
+- What do the different status icons and colors mean?